Back to Blog

 Enumeration

-Nmap scan showing three open ports: FTP 21, SSH 22, HTTP 80 on Gunicorn
+Nmap wide port scan showing three open ports: 21, 22, 80 on Cap

-A sequential integer ID with no authorisation check.
+A sequential integer ID.
+No ownership validation visible in the response.
 That is an IDOR waiting to be tested.

 The current session generates /data/1.
-Changing the ID to /data/0 returns a different PCAP file from an earlier session belonging to another user.
-No error.
-No redirect.
-No authorisation check whatsoever.
+Decrementing the ID to /data/0 retrieves a capture from an earlier session belonging to a different user.
+The server returns it with no error, no redirect, and no authorisation check.

 Finding

 PCAP files are stored at sequential integer IDs with no ownership check.
 Any authenticated user can retrieve any other user's packet capture by decrementing the ID.
-This violates OWASP A01:2021 (Broken Access Control).
+This is OWASP A01:2021 (Broken Access Control).
+Session ID 0 contains traffic from a privileged user's earlier session.

 Wireshark filter: ftp

-Wireshark showing full FTP session packets in the capture file
+Wireshark showing FTP control channel packets in the PCAP capture from session 0

 220 (vsFTPd 3.0.3)